-With sunscreen, Jaliman says you’re better off using a spray because the lighter liquid formulation is better for acne-prone skin than a super-creamy formula that’s likely to block your pores.
+With sunscreen, Jaliman says you’re better off using a spray because the light liquid formulation is better for acne-prone skin than a creamy formula which might block your pores.
 She recommends Supergoop SPF 50 Sunscreen Mist because of the added antioxidants, and EltaMD UV Broad-Spectrum SPF 45.

 “What’s nice about this one, which I use myself because I’m acne-prone, is that it’s 9.3 percent transparent zinc oxide, so it contains fewer chemicals, and noncomedogenic (so it’s formulated to prevent clogging your pores),” says Jaliman.

 Astashonok’s also stubborn about making sure body sunscreens are noncomedogenic, not the kind in a stick (“They typically contain waxes, which can clog the pores”), and at least SPF 45.
 She adds, “To protect the skin well, you should reapply the SPF every two hours.
 If you use active products (like benzoyl peroxide or AHA serums), and are exposed to the sun, it’s better to reapply every hour.
 That way, you won’t get hyperpigmentation, and the acne scars won’t stay with you forever.”